Can you film both of us getting ready?

 Each package comes with one videographer as standard.
 Due to the fact that a person can’t be in two places at once, if you and your partner are both getting ready at different locations, I can usually only guarantee that I’ll film one of you getting ready.
 However, for a small fee I can also organise a second videographer to make sure we can cover both locations for you.
 If you are both getting ready at the same venue, then I can usually film you both getting ready!

-Do you charge for travel and accommodation?
+Do you travel for weddings?

 I absolutely do.
 Whether it’s in the UK or abroad, if you’re getting married there, I’ll travel there.
 There’s no additional cost for this either; I’ll always handle the travel and accommodation, so you don’t need to worry about it.